The Road to AutoDeclare.

 As a consequence, established AI trustworthiness frameworks like PRIDAR from CarefulAI, and new ones like BSI30440, ALTAI, and Plot 4ai, along with guidance from governments and regulators, will still be used in AI compliance auditing.

-These place a significant burden on innovation: as auditing against standards and frameworks is led by human subject matter experts, and alas there are not enough subject matter experts to meet the demand, despite it being a $2.8 billion industry.
-The backlog to start auditing to frameworks has been quoted at two years in some industries e.g. the software and a medical device sector.
+But, hitherto, auditing against standards and frameworks has been led by human subject matter experts.
+Alas there are not enough subject matter experts to meet the demand, despite it being a $2.8 billion industry.

 If you are interested to work with or observe: CarefulAI, researchers, regulators, developers and AI platform leads as they work to bring the principles of AutoDeclare to market